nubenetes/awesome-kubernetes/docs/devops.md

 ## Introduction to Digital Business Transformation
 * [What Is AIOps, BizDevOps, CloudOps, DevOps, ITOps, NoOps?
 A Gentle Introduction to Digital Business Transformation 🌟](https://stxnext.com/blog/2019/04/25/aiops-bizdevops-cloudops-devops-itops-noops-introduction-digital-business-transformation/)

+## Configuration Drift
+- [Dzone: Configuration Drift 🌟](https://dzone.com/articles/configuration-drift) Configuration Drift is the phenomenon where running servers in an infrastructure become more and more different as time goes on, due to manual ad-hoc changes and updates, and general entropy.
+- [What is Configuration Drift?](https://www.continuitysoftware.com/blog/it-resilience/what-is-configuration-drift/) Configuration drift  is a data center environment term.
+At a high level, configuration drift happens when production or primary hardware and software infrastructure configurations “drift” or become different in some way from a recovery or secondary configuration or visa versa.
+Production or primary and recovery or secondary configurations are designed to be identical in certain aspects is order for business resumption should there be a disaster or major failure in production.
+When these infrastructure configurations drift from another, they leave a gap between them which commonly called a configuration gap.

 ## DevOps
 * [Wikipedia: DevOps](https://en.wikipedia.org/wiki/DevOps)